Byron White: World War II

+At the end of 1941 Lions season, White returned to Yale to await a call to serve in the U.S. Navy after the Attack on Pearl Harbor.
+In May 1942, he was assigned to naval intelligence and spent weeks training at Dartmouth College and in New York City.
+His original intention was to join the Marine Corps, but was kept out due to being colorblind.

 In July 1943, White was stationed at Nouméa, New Caledonia, tasked with protecting Guadalcanal and Tulagi; he narrowly missed being assigned with John F. Kennedy, his former acquaintance who had also been stationed at Tulagi before being reassigned to the Russell Islands.
 During World War II, White served as an intelligence officer in the Navy, and was stationed in the Pacific Theatre.
 He wrote the intelligence report on the sinking of future President John F. Kennedy's PT-109.
 For his service, White was awarded two Bronze Star medals, and was honorably discharged as a lieutenant commander in 1945.

 Legal career

 After his military service, White returned to Yale Law School, graduating in 1946 ranked first in his class with a Bachelor of Laws degree, magna cum laude, and membership in the Order of the Coif.
 White served as a law clerk to Chief Justice Fred M. Vinson of the U.S. Supreme Court from 1946 to 1947, then returned to Colorado and entered private practice in Denver with the law firm now known as Davis Graham & Stubbs.
 This was a time in which the Denver economy flourished, and White rendered legal service to the business community.
 White was for the most part a transactional attorney; he drafted contracts and advised insolvent companies, and he argued the occasional case in court.

 During the 1960 presidential election, White used his status as a football star to aid him as chair of John F. Kennedy's campaign in Colorado.
 White had first met the candidate when White was a Rhodes scholar and Kennedy's father, Joseph Kennedy, was Ambassador to the Court of St. James's.
 During the Kennedy administration, White served as United States Deputy Attorney General, the number two man in the Justice Department, under Robert F. Kennedy.
 He took the lead in protecting the Freedom Riders in 1961, negotiating with Alabama Governor John Malcolm Patterson.